Christ of Europe: Historical development

-After the failed uprising 10,000 Poles emigrated to France, including many elite.
+After the failed uprising 10,000 Poles emigrated to France, including many elites.
 There they came to promote a view of Poland as a heroic victim of Russian tyranny.
 One of them, Adam Mickiewicz, the foremost 19th-century Polish romanticism poet, wrote the patriotic drama Dziady (directed against the Russians), where he depicts Poland as the Christ of Nations.
 He also wrote "Verily I say unto you, it is not for you to learn civilization from foreigners, but it is you who are to teach them civilization ...
 You are among the foreigners like the Apostles among the idolaters".

-In "Books of the Polish nation and Polish pilgrimage" Mickiewicz detailed his vision of Poland as a Messias and a Christ of Nations, that would save mankind.
+In "Books of the Polish nation and Polish pilgrimage" Mickiewicz detailed his vision of Poland as a Messiah and a Christ of Nations, that would save mankind.

 And Poland said, 'Whosoever will come to me shall be free and equal for I am FREEDOM.'
 But the Kings, when they heard it, were frightened in their hearts, and they crucified the Polish nation and laid it in its grave, crying out "We have slain and buried Freedom."
 But they cried out foolishly ...

 For the Polish Nation did not die.
 Its body lieth in the grave; but its spirit has descended into the abyss, that is, into the private lives of people who suffer slavery in their own country ...
 For on the Third Day, the Soul shall return to the Body; and the Nation shall arise and free all the peoples of Europe from Slavery.

-The last western failure to adequately support Poland, in Poland labeled Western betrayal, is perceived to have come in 1945, at the Yalta Conference where the future fate of Europe was being negotiated.
+The last western failure to adequately support Poland, in Poland labelled as the Western betrayal, is perceived to have come in 1945, at the Yalta Conference where the future fate of Europe was being negotiated.
 The U.S. President Franklin D. Roosevelt told Soviet premier Joseph Stalin that "Poland ... has been a source of trouble for over 500 years".
 The western powers did not attempt to grant Poland the "victor power" status that France was given, despite the Polish military contribution.

 During the communist period going to church was a sign of rebellion against the communist regime.
-During the time of communist martial law in 1981 it became popular to return to the messianic tradition by for example women wearing the Polish eagle on a black cross, jewelry popular after the failed uprising in 1863.
+During the time of communist martial law in 1981 it became popular to return to the messianic tradition by for example, women wearing the Polish eagle on a black cross, jewelry popular after the failed uprising in 1863.

-Partly due to communist influenced education (that used is as a symbol of martyrdom of anti-Nazi and anti-fascist resistance), during the Communist era Auschwitz came to take on different meanings for Jews and Poles, with Poles seeing themselves as the "principal martyrs" of the camp.
+Partly due to communist influenced education, during the Communist era Auschwitz came to take on different meanings for Jews and Poles, with Poles seeing themselves as the "principal martyrs" of the camp.

 The Catholic Church, in addition to having provided the main support for the Solidarity movement that replaced the communists, also has deep roots of being wedded to the Polish national identity.
 Polish society is currently struggling with the question of how deeply the Catholic Church shall be allowed to remain attached to Polish national identity.